 Credit: 0.5-4

 The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the Environmental Studies Concentration.
-The focus of the course is on case studies of natural-resource management, with specific topic areas to be determined.
-In this strongly interdisciplinary effort, we explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
-Students are expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
+The focus of the course will be on case studies of natural-resource management, with specific topic areas to be determined.
+In this strongly interdisciplinary effort, we will explore ecological, economic, social and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
+Students will be expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services and environmental management.
 This course is required for the major.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: senior standing and declared environmental studies major or concentrator.
+Prerequisite: j standing and environmental studies major or concentrator.
 Offered every spring.

 Credit: 0.25-4

-Because environmental studies is a broad interdisciplinary field, the nature of an individual study necessarily varies depending on the home discipline of the faculty member guiding the course.
-Details regarding the expected number of contact hours per week, workload and assessment are left to the discretion of the faculty member guiding the individual study.
+Because environmental studies is a broad interdisciplinary field, the nature of an individual study will necessarily vary depending on the home discipline of the faculty member guiding the course.
+Details regarding the expected number of contact hours per week, workload and assessment will be left to the discretion of the faculty member guiding the individual study.
 There are no formal restrictions on who can pursue an individual study in environmental studies.
 Individual studies may, upon consultation with an environmental studies co-chair, serve as an elective course in fulfilling the requirements for environmental studies, up to 0.5 units.
-To enroll in an individual study, a student must identify a member of the ENVS faculty willing to mentor the project and, in consultation with him or her, draft a syllabus, including readings, schedule and assignments, which must be approved by a co-chair of the program.
+To enroll in an individual study, a student must identify a member of the ENVS faculty willing to mentor the project and, in consultation with him or her, the student must draft a syllabus, including readings, schedule and assignments, which must be approved by a co-chair of the program.
 At a minimum, it is expected that the student meet regularly with his or her instructor, at least once per week or the equivalent, at the discretion of the instructor.
 At a minimum, the amount of work submitted for a grade in an IS should approximate that required, on average, for courses of equivalent units in the home department of the faculty mentor.
 In the case of a group individual study, a single course syllabus may be submitted, assuming that all group members will follow the same syllabus.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.

 ANTH 111: Introduction to Biological Anthropology